 Chubb has policies, procedures and training materials to make its commitment to anti-slavery and human trafficking explicit to customers, employees, suppliers and business partners.
-In 2019 Chubb enhanced its framework for the management of its third parties by launching a new risk assessment tool and control standards.
-This was followed by training to business managers and support staff in 2020.
 Furthermore, Chubb's General Data Protection Regulations communications make reference to the continued expectation that third-party vendors must abide by modern slavery and human trafficking legislation.